 14 years after the incident, people are visiting Ground Zero where the new World Trade Center building stands along with the 9/11 Memorial.
 This is a tribute to those whose lives were lost during the dreadful incident.
 No doubt, it is a place of dark tourism but also reflects a bright new chapter and celebrates New York's resilience.

-2. Chernobyl, UkraineOne of the most horrific radioactive explosions took place at Chernobyl nuclear power plant on 26th April 1986.
+2. Chernobyl, UkraineOne of the most horrific radioactive explosions took place at the Chernobyl nuclear power plant on 26th April 1986.
 Thirty-two people died in the accident and many suffered radiation injuries and burns.
 Pripyat, the home of the workers has become a radioactive ghost town and walking through the abandoned settlement is spine chilling even today.

 33 years after the incident, major companies run guided tours to Pripyat and Chernobyl.
 Tourists get to witness the crumbling buildings and abandoned classrooms that leave them amused.
 It is said that Chernobyl is radioactive even today but it is completely safe if you limit the exposure time.